Joshua Katz

 Joshua Timothy Katz (born September 12, 1969) is an American linguist and classicist who was the Cotsen Professor in the Humanities at Princeton University until May 2022.
 He is a scholar on the languages, literatures, and cultures of ancient and medieval history.
-Currently, he is a nonresident senior fellow at the American Enterprise Institute.
+Currently, he is a senior fellow at the American Enterprise Institute.

-In 2020, Katz wrote an essay in Quillette which included criticisms of a former black student activist group at Princeton, leading to a backlash on the Princeton campus and the rescinding of a conference invitation by the American Council of Learned Societies.
+In 2020, Katz wrote an essay in Quillette which included criticisms of the Black Justice League at Princeton, leading to a backlash on the Princeton campus and the rescinding of a conference invitation by the American Council of Learned Societies.
 Katz's contentions that his views were being suppressed attracted support from conservatives and some academic freedom advocates.

 In 2021, The Daily Princetonian reported that Katz had been suspended in 2018 for engaging in a consensual sexual relationship with a student in violation of university policy.
 In May 2022, he was fired after a second investigation concluded that he had lied during the 2018 sexual misconduct investigation.

 Early life and education

 Katz was born in New York in 1969, the son of chemist Thomas J. Katz.
 He attended the Dalton School in New York City before attending Yale University for his bachelor's degree in linguistics, graduating summa cum laude.
 After graduating from Yale, Katz attended the University of Oxford on a Marshall Scholarship and earned a master's degree in general linguistics and comparative philology in 1993.
-He completed a PhD in linguistics at Harvard University in 1998.
+He completed a Ph.D. in linguistics at Harvard University in 1998.